clucompany/SafeManuallyDrop/README.md

 // The behavior for the simple type AutoSafeManuallyDrop/AlwaysSafeManuallyDrop/ManuallyDrop will always call
 // the eternal loop function in case of undefined behavior.
 //"always_deftrig_loop"

-// INFO:
-// If the behavior for the general AutoSafeManuallyDrop/AlwaysSafeManuallyDrop/ManuallyDrop is not fixed,
-// the behavior will be determined according to the following scheme:
-//
-//	always_deftrig_panic not exists AND
-//	always_deftrig_hookfn not exists AND
-//	always_deftrig_count not exists AND
-//	always_deftrig_loop not exists THEN
-//
-//	support_hookfn_trig -> Hook,	else:
-//	support_panic_trig -> Panic,	else:
-//	support_count_trig -> Count,	else:
-//		Loop
-//
 ```

 # License